-1. South-Facing Hillsides
+1. On South-Facing Hillsides

-3. Logging Areas
+3. In Logging Areas

-Places with plenty of downed trees are prime spots.
-The sun's warmth is able to get to the ground unimpeded by a canopy, and there's something about dying trees – a symbiotic relationship they have with the mushrooms—that tends to attract morels.
+The University of Minnesota Extension cites woodlands or woody edges as the best environment for a successful morel mushroom hunt, as downed trees are a prime indicator of potential mushrooms.
+The sun's warmth is able to get to the ground unimpeded by a canopy, and there's something about dying trees—and symbiotic relationship they have with the mushrooms—that tends to attract morels.

-4. Burned Sites
+4. At Burn Sites

 Places where forest fires have had their way are on everyone's hit list, especially professional morel hunters.
-These areas are similar to logged locations in that they require a year or two to become prime.
+Burn areas are similar to logged locations in that they require a year or two to become prime.
 There is even a map that charts the forest fires on the continent and is followed very closely by morel hunters: it's the Global Incident Map, and it can tell you what places in your area have suffered (or been blessed) from a burn.

 Bring extra bags when hunting such spots, unless someone else has gotten there before you.

-5. Loamy Soil
+5. In Loamy Soil

 The kind of soil that morels seem to prefer is rich in organic matter, with a nice mix of sand and clay.
 Good potting soil, you might say.
 Soils that are rich in calcium or lime are also conducive to good morel growth.